johatfie/customers-service/README.md

 - Uses RabbitMQ to receive configuration updates from the config server.
 - Registers itself with the Netflix-Eureka service discovery service
-- Logging is handled by an ElasticSearch Logstash Kibana (ELK) stack
+- Logging is handled by an ElasticSearch, Logstash, and Kibana (ELK) stack
-- Zipkin is used for tracing metrics
+- Zipkin is used for visualizing user transactions across multiple services